 Growing Problem of Obesity

 However, with today’s growing problem of obesity, Americans consume twice as much added sugar as they did just 40 years ago.
 If you eat foods with sugar, particularly those that contain high levels of fructose, you are probably already guilty of this deadly practice.
 If you’re concerned about becoming overweight and suffering from added sugar disease, contact your doctor or dietitian immediately to get help to control your weight.

-Researchers in nutrition and public health believe that eating too many carbohydrates will lead to increased risk of heart disease, diabetes and other diseases of the heart.
-The National Institutes of Health says there’s a link between high amounts of added sugar and the rise in the number of people who suffer from obesity and other types of heart problems, including heart disease.
-While most people think that the rise of sugar intake is related to the development of the modern era, the connection goes much deeper than that.
+Researchers in nutrition and public health believe.
+Eating too many carbohydrates will lead to an increased risk of heart disease, diabetes, and other diseases of the heart.
+The National Institutes of Health says.
+There’s a link between high amounts of added sugar and the rise in the number of people.
+Who suffer from obesity and other types of heart problems, including heart disease.
+While most people think that the rise of sugar intake is related to the development of the modern era.
+The connection goes much deeper than that.
 The study also indicates that there may be an effect on the brain.

 Added sugar can have a profound influence on the body’s chemical makeup and the health of a person.
 Regardless of age and gender.
 Eating foods with added sugar will result in a variety of health problems, not just obesity.
 So it’s important to do your part to help your body stay healthy.